-Now the putty is dyed with the coloured dough and filled with a Venetian smoothing trowel with little material and moderate pressure.
-Allow to dry a little and press with increasing pressure and without material.
-The resulting lime sludge is compacted to a silky matt surface.
-If the surface is uneven or has already dried too much, you can use a spray bottle to moisten the surface with water to smoothen it better.
+Now colour the putty with the coloured dough and trowel it on with a Venetian smoothing trowel using little material and moderate pressure.
+Allow to dry a little and smooth and press with increasing pressure and without material.
+The resulting lime slurry is compacted to a silky matt surface.
+Work forward piece by piece and do not coat the entire wall at once.
+If the surface draws unevenly or has already dried too much, you can use a spray bottle to moisten the surface sparingly with water to smooth it better.

 After a drying time of 1-2 days (depending on humidity and temperature) the surface can be sealed with Punic Wax or Beeswax Balsam and polished with a Venetian trowel or a microfibre cloth.
 If it is an outdoor area, Venetian soap is applied to protect the surface from acid rainwater and to increase shine.

 After a drying time of 24 – 36 hours (depending on humidity and temperature), the surface can be sealed with Punic Wax or Beeswax Balm and polished to a shine with the Venetian Trowel or a microfibre cloth.
 If it is an outdoor area, Venetian soap is applied to protect the surface from acid rain water and to increase the gloss.